TheDBStern/Baltic_Lab_Wild/README.md

 - [get_SNP_position_in_genome.py](./snp_calling/get_SNP_position_in_genome.py) Convert SNP positions called in one reference genome to approximate position in another genome based on blast results
 - [vcf2genobaypass.R](./snp_calling/vcf2genobaypass.R) R commands to generate the read count file from the VarScan VCF using *poolfstat*

-**selection_analyses**, i.e., running the CMH, Chi-square, & LMM tests, calculating Jaccard index
+**selection_analyses**, i.e., CMH, Chi-square, & LMM tests, calculating Jaccard index
 - [ACER_code.R](./selection_analyses/ACER_code.R) R commands used to run the Chi-square and CMH tests on SNPs
 - [determine_AFC_cutoff.R](./selection_analyses/determine_AFC_cutoff.R) R commands to simulate neutral allele frequency change to determine a cutoff to call an allele an under selection in a given line
 - [parallelism_functions.R](./selection_analyses/parallelism_functions.R) R functions to calculate the Jaccard index and RFS for the empirical data